 Rohit Shetty, Meghna Gulzar & Others To Attend International Film Festival Of India 2019

 The International Film Festival of India (IFFI), Goa, is among one of the most awaited film festivals in India and across the world.
-This year at The Golden Jubilee Celebration of IFFI, several interesting Masterclasses and in conversations have been planned with acclaimed film-makers, actors, and technicians.
+This year at The Golden Jubilee Celebration of IFFI, several interesting Masterclasses and 'in conversations' have been planned with acclaimed filmmakers, actors, and technicians.

-These sessions will help the delegates like young and aspiring film-makers, media students and audience of different regions to understand the nuances and technical aspects of film-making.
+These sessions will help the delegates like young and aspiring filmmakers, media students and audience of different regions to understand the nuances and technical aspects of filmmaking.

 There will also be Anil Kapoor and Anees Bazmee who will talk about their long and successful associations.

-Mr. Derek Malcolm, one of the most renowned critic in the world and Mr. Marco Muller, Artistic Director of Pingyao Film Festival will speak about the evolution of Indian cinema in the last 50 years.
+Derek Malcolm, one of the most renowned critics in the world and Marco Muller, Artistic Director of Pingyao Film Festival, will speak about the evolution of Indian cinema in the last 50 years.
 They would be part of an interactive session with filmmakers Shaji Karun and Subhash Ghai.